 Although A/B testing can only be performed with segments containing ten contacts or more, we suggest having at least 2000 subscribers and splitting it to 25% for A, 25% for B, and 50% for the winner.
 This way, you would be sure about the accuracy of your results.

 It is up to you to choose which metric decides the winner: opens or clicks.
-However, keep in mind that opens won't be a reliable source of truth once iOS 15 is released.
+However, keep in mind that opens will only be a reliable source of truth once iOS 15 is released.
 More about this here.

 If you change your mind about the test, you can either pause it or select the winner manually and let it through.
 Once paused, the resume option is available for up to 7 days from the start of the Campaign.